katurov/lywsd03mmc/README.md

 Where I start:
   * [This video](https://youtu.be/ExFxuvfCbAU?si=BxsuaZ9HShyMFUsc) give me an Idea
   * [His example](https://github.com/VolosR/XiaomiBLE) can explain how to convert from bytes to readable values (temperature, humidity, battery and its percentage)
-  * [This project](https://github.com/keks51/lywsd03mmc-client) is very good in expaining of how to get values, but on my MacBook 2020 M1 Pro it iss always run to **segmentation fault**
+  * [This project](https://github.com/keks51/lywsd03mmc-client) is very good in expaining of how to get values, but on my MacBook 2020 M1 Pro it is always run to **segmentation fault**
   * [Bleak](https://github.com/hbldh/bleak/tree/master) itself: I've used its examples to locate my device

 ## Quick start